wp-plugins/allprowebtools-shopping-cart-ecommerce-tools/readme.txt

 * Authorize.Net and PayPal Integration
 * Help videos are included on each page of the control panel
 * Shipping methods - USPS, FedEx, UPS
-* unlimited staff logins
+* Unlimited staff logins
-* unlimited variations, categories, and attributes
+* Unlimited variations, categories, and attributes
 * Star rating product review
 * Limit products to US customers only
 * Limit products to preset zip codes for pickup and delivery shipping options

 = Products =
-* unlimited products
+* Unlimited products
 * Physical products
 * Downloadable Products
-* Ticket product allows you to sell event tickets with a scannable QR code to verify authenticity.
+* Ticket product allow you to sell event tickets with a scannable QR code to verify authenticity.
 * Gift Certificate products allows customers to redeem online with a serial number or in your brick in mortar store via QR Code.
 * Hourly rate products
 * Account credit products - allow clients to pre-pay for services and use credits later